Ajibaji/CV/README.md

 Feb 2019 - April 2019

 A world first - unprecedented exploitation of AWS Lambda's underlying power and near-instant scaling ability to enable massive parallel execution of full end-to-end test-suites, reducing execution times from tens of minutes down to the time it takes to execute the longest-running single test in the suite (usually a couple of minutes).
 All in a standard Selenium Grid network formation with normal Selenium reporting.
 Each Lambda instance executes a single test only, therefore increasing reliability and reducing flakiness.
 This setup enables end-to-end testing to move further left, and costs less in the process.
-This is Selenium *Grid* and not just multiple instances of Standalone Server
+This is Selenium *Grid* and not just multiple instances of Selenium Standalone Server

 #### Mobile Automated Testing Framework
 Jan 2019 - Feb 2019